eeditiones/tei-publisher-static/README.md

 ## How does it work?

-The generator first traverses the collection hierarchy recursively, downloading the HTML view for each page of documents to show.
+The main collection task traverses the collection hierarchy recursively, downloading the HTML view for each page of documents to show.
 The retrieved content is stored into `static/collections`.
 It then inspects the HTML to collect the documents to be fetched.

 For each document, the generator performs the following operations: